-- Select a Windows Server to act as license server host
+- Select a Windows computer to act as license server host.

-- Install the IATA Reader end user software on client computers (or in your alternate software deployment technology)
+- Install the IATA Reader software on client computers (or in your alternate software deployment technology).

 IATA Reader may be installed for Current User or for All Users (elevation required)